 Rates can fluctuate wildly (ranging from US$40 to US$80 per day).
 It's always worth getting a group together to defray costs.
-If the vehicle enables you to camp out, the saving in accommodations may offset much of the rental cost, especially in Southern Cone countries.
+If the vehicle enables you to camp out, the saving in accommodations may offset much of the rental cost, especially in Cona Sur countries.

 Except in Guyana and Suriname, South Americans drive on the right-hand side of the road.
 Road rules are frequently ignored and seldom enforced; conditions can be hazardous; and many drivers, especially in Argentina and Brazil, are reckless and even willfully dangerous.
 Driving at night is riskier than the day due to lower visibility and the preponderance of tired and/or intoxicated nighttime drivers sharing the road.

-Hitchhiking is never entirely safe in any country.
-Travelers who decide to hitch should understand they are taking a potentially serious risk.
+Hitching is never entirely safe, and we don’t recommend it.
+Travellers who hitch should understand that they are taking a small but potentially serious risk.
 Hitching is less dangerous if you travel in pairs and let someone know where you are planning to go.

 Though it is possible to hitch all over South America, free lifts are the rule only in Argentina, Chile, Uruguay and parts of Brazil.
 Elsewhere, hitching is virtually a form of public transport (especially where buses are infrequent) and drivers expect payment.
 There are generally fixed fares over certain routes; ask the other passengers what they're paying.
 It's usually about equal to the bus fare, marginally less in some places.
 You get better views from the top of a truck, but if you're hitching on the altiplano (Andean high plain of Peru, Bolivia, Chile and Argentina) or páramo (humid, high-altitude grassland) take warm clothing.
 Once the sun goes down or is obscured by clouds, it gets very cold.